Sustainable in CHILE | An Honest Review of My Travel

 That said, the island is very small, with only one town.
 The other locations on the island are moai sites, which are not daily destinations for locals.
 Most traffic to these places are by tourist rented cars, or taxis.

 I thought it was quite over the limit to ask a taxi for a free ride.
 Especially when the taxi already has a passenger, who presumably paid for the service.
 For me, that is the line where you are no longer a hitchhiker, but actually a begpacker.
 While hitchhiking can be, begpacking is not among the ways to travel sustainably.

 Seriously, please don’t go to remote bucket list destinations reliant on tourism if you’re just going to mooch from the locals.
 Travel sustainably, or accept that you really can’t afford to go there.

-It could be a difficulty to get housing, because apartment blocks get rented out as Airbnbs by real estate investors instead of housing local families.
+It could be a difficulty to get affordable housing, because apartment blocks get rented out as Airbnbs by real estate investors instead of housing local people.
 Or when a stream of insensitive tourists continually disrespect the local culture or important sites.
-Maybe it’s the excessive partying by weekenders and gap year travellers, that disrupt sleep and family/community life.
+In this case, it’s the excessive partying by weekenders and gap year travellers, disrupting sleep and family/community life.